 - Adobo mayo (just add adobo seasoning)

-These flavored variations can spice up a basic chicken salad or tuna salad recipe, and also make great dips for sweet potato fries or sauces for baked fish.
-My husband recommends them on homemade onion rings (fried or made in the air fryer), fish tacos, and french fries.
+These flavored variations can spice up a basic chicken salad or tuna salad recipe.
+Flavored mayo also makes great dips for appetizers, sweet potato fries, or sauces for baked fish.
+They also taste great on homemade onion rings (fried or made in the air fryer), fish tacos, and french fries.

 Sriracha Mayo Recipe

-- Separate egg yolks and whites.
-Reserve whites for another recipe like coconut macaroons.
+- Separate the egg yolks and whites.
+Refrigerate or freeze the whites for another recipe like coconut macaroons.

-- Put the egg yolks in blender or bowl for use with an immersion blender and blend until completely smooth.
+- Put the egg yolks in the blender, or a bowl for use with an immersion blender, and blend until completely smooth.

-- Add the vinegar, mustard, and spices and blend until well mixed.
+- Add the vinegar, mustard, and spices and blend until smooth.

-- When all the oil is added add the sriracha with the blender on low and blend until smooth.
+- When all the oil is added add the sriracha and lime juice.

-Do you enjoy sriacha?
+Do you enjoy Sriracha?
 Ever tried to make your own condiments?
 Share below!